-THE ATC Chairman’s Handicap is a group two race for three-year-olds over the 2600m distance held at Randwick.
+The ATC Chairman’s Handicap is a Group 2 race for stayers over the 2600m distance held at Randwick.

-Held on day one of The Championships, the $300,000 winner’s cheque is highly sought after, but there is a much bigger prize on offer.
+Held on Day One of The Championships, the $300,000 on offer is highly sought after, but there is a much bigger prize on offer.

-In the last ten years just two horses – The Offer in 2014 and No Wine No Song in 2008 – have won both the Chairman’s Handicap and the Sydney Cup in the same year.
+In the last ten years just one horse, The Offer, has won both the Chairman’s Handicap and the Sydney Cup in the same year.